 Beyond work, I'm a father of 2 awesome kids and husband to an incredible partner.
 Over the past two decades we've moved from Boston to SF and now Austin.
 It's been a fun adventure.

-I'm currently splitting my time between Austin (primary), Seattle, and San Francisco.
-I moved to Austin about 3 years ago with my family and love it so far.
+I'm currently splitting my time between Austin (primary) and Seattle.
+I moved to Austin a few years ago with my family and love it so far.
 Reach out if you are curious about moving to ATX!

 Some places I've lived:

 I have the standard LinkedIn page that lists these details and here's a quick recap of a few teams I've had the privilege of working for (and some things I learned along the way!)

 The online payments platform for developers

 What I did: Created the Developer Advocacy program, built the Developer Studios for video production, spun up the Community Experts program, hired a global team of engineers, and launched the React Native SDK.

 What I learned: The details matter and doing your homework makes all the difference for projects.

 Streaming television platform that spun out of Netflix way back.